jcazevedo/jcazevedo.net/_posts/2020-12-07-september-leetcoding-challenge-day-13.md

 original set of non-overlapping intervals is sorted according to their start point.

-This problem can be solved in $$O(n)$$ by iterating through the list of intervals and keeping track of an interval to merge (which originally is the new interval).
+This problem can be solved in $$\mathcal{O}(n)$$ by iterating through the list of intervals and keeping track of an interval to merge (which originally is the new interval).
 Whenever we see a new interval, we decide whether we want to include it as is in the final set or merge with the new interval (if it overlaps).
 The following is an implementation of that idea:

 {% highlight cpp %}
 class Solution {